InfinityMods/CreateNewGithubRelease/README.md

 1. Save it to "#ModRelease-Github-Key-Example.txt" file and rename it to #ModRelease-Github-Key.txt

-1. Put #ModRelease.bat inside mod top-level directory, reffer to included mod example.
+1. Put #ModRelease.bat inside mod top-level directory, use the included mod example as reference.

 ## Usage:
 1. Increase mod version inside mod file.